-Counterparty risk - The risk that counterparties holding derivative based assets may default leading to a reduction in a fund's value.
+Counterparty risk- The risk that counterparties holding derivative based assets may default leading to a reduction in a fund's value.
 The Trustees, in conjunction with their platform provider manage counterparty risk by investing in pooled funds that offer suitable counterparty protection.

 Active management risk - The risk that an investment manager will not deliver investment returns in line with investment markets generally or other investment managers.
 The Trustees recognise that an actively managed fund may not deliver performance in line with the fund's objectives.
-The Trustees regularly monitor fund performance in order to mitigate this risk.
+The Trustees regularly monitor fund performance in order to monitor this risk.

 Liquidity risk - The risk that funds which invest in more illiquid assets will not be able to accept investments or disinvestments requested by the Trustees and/or members.
 The Trustees are satisfied that the pooled funds in which they invest usually have sufficient liquidity and may be realised quickly if required.
 Member communications will warn members where funds, such as those investing in property, may occasionally impose constraints on liquidity.

 Inappropriate benchmarks for passive funds - different types of index funds have different characteristics.
-Some forms of passive investing may outperform others over the longer term (e.g. factor-based v market-cap based investing), but which may show increased risks (including timing) in the shorter-term.
+Some forms of passive investing may outperform others over the long term (e.g. factor-based v market-cap based investing).
+The Trustees currently use a market-cap based index in the growth phase of the lifestyle and other strategies but will be switching to a factor-based approach later in 2020.